ImDom/BeaconPush-PHP/README.md

 How to use it
 =============
-Simply include the file beaconpush in your site and it should be pretty straight forward from there.
+Simply include the file beaconpush.php in your site and it should be pretty straight forward from there.

 	require('classes/beaconpush.php');
 	$beaconpush = new BeaconPush();